openvinotoolkit/open_model_zoo/demos/python_demos/handwritten_japanese_recognition_demo/README.md

 ```
 ## Demo Output
-The application use a terminal to show resulting recognition text and inference performance.
+The application uses the terminal to show resulting recognition text and inference performance.

 ## See Also